 Participation in investigation of deviations and abnormalities in the NPP operation and issuance of proposals for corrective measures.

-Keeping the BNPP management being informed about the deviations and defects revealed during operation of the same-type equipment at other NPPs and issuance of proposals for preventing the alike deviations or defects at Bushehr NPP.
+Keeping the BNPP management being informed about the deviations and defects revealed during operation of the same-type equipment at other NPPs and issuance of proposals for preventing similar deviations or defects at Bushehr NPP.

-Ensuring the coordination with the management and main specialists of the enterprise to enable solution of arising problems including calling upon the additional specialists on site if necessary.
+Ensuring the coordination with the management and main specialists of the enterprise to enable solution of arising problems including calling upon the additional specialists on site, if necessary.

 Issuance of proposals regarding replacement of equipment (if required) for more effective and reliable equipment based on the review of the results of operation.

-Consulting the operation personnel about the issues related to equipment and systems behavior.
+Consulting the operation personnel about the issues related to equipment and systems operation.

 APPENDIX 6 –Duties and job description of Contractor’s specialists in Tehran